*This post contains a Booking.com affiliate link

 Both Melilla and Ceuta are high-demand destinations for those hoping to migrate from Africa to Europe: When you reach them, you are already in the EU.

-Therefore the border control is strict and the frontiers are protected by high fences.
+Therefore border control is strict and the frontiers are protected by high fences.
 Then again, this has not managed to prevent the most determined arrivals.

 So you certainly can’t arrive in the area by train.